Armaan-Mahajan/Armaan-Mahajan/README.md

 <h2 align="center"> And many more to come as I keep growing! 🌱  </h2>

 ## 💬 Let's Connect

-Feel free to reach out for collaborations, questions, or just to chat about tech!
+<p> Feel free to reach out for collaborations, questions, or just to chat about tech! </p>

 **Email**: [armaan.mahanjan.real@gmail.com](mailto:armaan.mahanjan.real@gmail.com)